strimzi/strimzi.github.io/_posts/2020-03-06-introducing-mirrormaker2.md

 We'll look a bit more at configuring the `KafkaMirrorMaker2` resource later on.

 First, something you'll be keen to know.
-Is the sequal better than the original?
+Is the sequel better than the original?
 Well, how does **_bidirectional replication_** sound?
 And what about **_topic configuration synchronization_**  and **_offset tracking_**?
 Pretty good, right?